Skip to main content

 python tests/llmaas/test_vision.py

-The script will automatically generate an image_example.png file if it doesn't exist.
+The script will automatically generate an image_example.png image if it does not exist.

 Next Steps